 It is a common misconception that Baidu places heavy emphasis on the number of links rather than link quality.
 However, this is not the case.
 Baidu, much the same as Google, takes both quality and quantity into account when looking at a site’s off-page SEO profile.

-For the most part, there are more similarities than differences when it comes to optimizing a site for Chinese search, but devil is very much in the details when it comes to optimizing for Chinese search.
+For the most part, there are more similarities than differences when it comes to optimizing a site for a Chinese search, but the devil is very much in the details when it comes to optimizing for a Chinese search.

 Just remember to stay out of the weeds and follow the golden rule: keep the end user in mind and it’ll all be fine.